 The U.N. defines ethnic cleansing as “a purposeful policy designed by one ethnic or religious group to remove by violent and terror-inspiring means the civilian population of another ethnic or religious group from certain geographic areas.”
 We are using the term here because ethnic cleansing not only makes women subject to outright murder, but also controls the threat of their bodies as the means of reproduction.
 For instance, women have been raped in order to occupy “inferior” wombs with “superior” sperm; in other conflicts, women are forced to have abortions or sterilizations (as have men of “inferior” groups) in order to end future reproduction.
 As in the case of Bosnia, women are also subject to the sex-specific political torture of forcing them to bear the child of their torturer in order to break their will.

 To humiliate: Many women were raped in front of their children and husbands, who were forced to watch at gunpoint; there are also a fair number of accounts of elderly women who were raped (in those cases, it was clearly not about impregnating them but about demeaning them and their families).
 Thousands of males were forced to engage in sexual acts with other males, including, according to some accounts, their own father or son.

-To instill fear and force people to flee: Public rape was used to prompt the “flight or expulsion of entire Muslim communities,” according to a 2006 U.N.
+To instill fear: Public rape was used to prompt the “flight or expulsion of entire Muslim communities,” according to a 2006 U.N.
 Population Fund briefing paper.
 Many women were raped, sometimes repeatedly, in front of family members in their homes.
 Others were raped in public, outdoors, in broad daylight.

 To gain information: Women have testified that before being raped they were asked for the whereabouts of men hiding in the forests.
 One said that soldiers waved a photograph of her boyfriend at her before raping her.